You Might Not Want To Dye Your Hair On Your Period, Say Expert Colourists

-A study published in the European Journal of Pain found a link between the two, suggesting cognitive pain and "bodily awareness systems" are sensitive to menstrual cycle phases, with experts putting the heightened sensitivity down to a drop in oestrogen levels.
-According to hair colourists, however, it's not just things like hair removal that maximise the skin's sensitivity, but having your hair dyed, too.
+A study published in the European Journal of Pain found a link between the two, suggesting cognitive pain and "bodily awareness systems" are sensitive to menstrual cycle phases, with experts putting the heightened sensitivity down to a drop in estrogen levels.
+According to hair colourists, however, it's not just things like hair removal that maximize the skin's sensitivity, but having your hair dyed, too.

 Advertisement